savinduekanayake/Pump-it-Up-Data-Mining-the-Water-Table/README.md

 ## Plotted the features

-* Plotted the features for identifyy the correlations among the features and get to know about the distribution of the features.
+* Plotted the features for identify the correlations among the features and get to know about the distribution of the features.

 ## Nan value imputation